Database Backup and Restore

 The instructions above assume you have a standard eXist installation in place, either from a release package or a full build environment.
 That is not always the case on remotely deployed server instances.

 To support such deployment scenarios, there is a tool called

 backrest, that makes it easier to do restores local to the deployed

 server.
 The tool can be found in the sub-folder

 can compile the tool by running

 Building the backrest tool will create a fully self-contained zip file in the

-remote server and used to do both restores and backups local to that server.
+copied to a remote server and used to do both restores and backups local to that

 Just unzip the